• RollUpEurope

 Therapy Brands today

-Therapy Brands leverages key growth trends in mental and behavioral health markets, benefiting from increased public awareness, expanded insurance coverage, outcome-driven payment models, and acknowledgment of mental health’s cost impact on overall healthcare.
+Therapy Brands leverages key growth trends in mental and behavioural health markets, benefiting from increased public awareness, expanded insurance coverage, outcome-driven payment models, and acknowledgment of mental health’s cost impact on overall healthcare.
 The company offers a comprehensive suite of apps that address the fragmented practice management needs of mental health professionals.
 Their solutions, including practice management, electronic health records, payment processing, revenue cycle management, and data reporting, empower practitioners and organizations in these markets.
 This allows professionals in practices of all sizes to reduce administrative tasks, focus on patient care, enhance outcomes, and grow their businesses.

 Therapy Brands website

-Early backers: GSV Ventures and PSG Equity
+2017: GSV Ventures and PSG Equity come in

 This stands in stark contrast to Constellation Software, where organic growth tends to hover around zero.